spacial-player-data-visualization/g-player-visualization/README.md

 # Admin Tools

 As part of the hand-off process, we wanted to provide a description of how we designed the app - in the hopes that users or future developers of this platform can quickly understand the underlying workings.
 One of the core requirements requested by our clients was "arbitrary game support".
-The goal was to develop a peice of game data visualization software that *in theory* could be used to visualize any future data.
-This proved to be more challenging that initially believed.
+The goal was to develop a piece of game data visualization software that *in theory* could be used to visualize any future data.
+This proved to be more challenging than initially believed.

 > This section hopes to explain the types of data that we support, as well as the information users are required to provide in order to support their intended game data.